eonil/Bullet-PhysicsEngine-BuildScript/README.md

 	cd "Bullet-PhysicsEngine-BuildScript-iOS"
 	sh ./Script/BuildAll.sh ./Build

-This will create a new directory `Build` and make binaries in the `Build/Package` directory.
+You will get binaries with directory structure and headers in `./Build/Package`.